kidpixo/nvalt_dropbox_custom_template/README.md

     <script src="file:///Users/kidpixo/Documents/Dropbox/nvalt_dropbox_custom_template/....

 notice that your final path should start with the / like this `file:///Users` !

-On the othe side the CSS inclusion need only the full path to your file, something like

-         @import url("/Users/kidpixo/Documents/Dropbox/nvalt_dropbox_custom_template/custom.css");

 I did the mistakes myself :-P and they are hard to find!